 Major programmer types for 8 bit AVR microcontrollers

 AVR microcontrollers have many ways to be programmed.
-One type adapters are used only to
+One type of adapters are used only to

-program AVR memory other are used to program and debug.
+program AVR memory others are used to program and debug.

 AVRISP

-Most known and common programming adapter is AVRISP, which is the basic tool and can be used to program Flash, EEPROM memory, most of fuses, lock-bits for probably all 8bit AVR MCU’s.
+The most known and common programming adapter is AVRISP, which is the basic tool and can be used to program Flash, EEPROM memory, most of the fuses, lock-bits for probably all 8bit AVR MCU’s.

-Programmer connects to a computer via RS232 serial interface and is powered from target board with no need additional power supply.
-Programmer connects to target board via one of two headers – 6 or 10pin.
-AVRISP from Atmel corporation is designed to work from AVRStudio as front end software and is upgradable.
-However AVRISP is discontinued due to newer adapter appearance – AVRISP MKII.
-There are cheep third party clones available.
-But most of them aren’t compatible with AVRStudio, but works well with programs like PonyProg or AVRDUDE.
+The programmer connects to a computer via an RS232 serial interface powered from the target board with no need additional power supply.
+The programmer connects to the target board via one of two headers – 6 or 10pin.
+AVRISP from Atmel Corporation is designed to work from AVRStudio as front end software and is upgradable.
+However, AVRISP is discontinued due to the newer adapter appearance – AVRISP MKII.
+There are cheap third party clones available.
+But most of them aren’t compatible with AVRStudio but work well with programs like PonyProg or AVRDUDE.

 AVRISP MKII

-AVRISP MKII is more advanced programmer which is fully supported by Atmel.
-Adapter connects to host PC via USB cable and is fully compatible with AVR Studio.
+AVRISP MKII is a more advanced programmer that Atmel fully supports.
+The adapter connects to the host PC via USB cable and is fully compatible with AVR Studio.

-AVRISP MKII adapter allows to avoid connecting errors like reversed connector or short circuit.
-Adapter has indicators who indicates faulty connection.
-USB interface gives many benefits as RS232 standard is disappearing – especially for laptop users.
-USB also gives high speed programming ability comparing to RS232 that is in AVRISP.
+AVRISP MKII adapter allows avoiding connecting errors like a reversed connector or short circuit.
+The adapter has indicators that indicate a faulty connection.
+USB interface gives many benefits as RS232 standard is disappearing -, especially for laptop users.
+USB also provides high-speed programming ability comparing to RS232, which is in AVRISP.

 JTAGICE

-Jtag pushes developer to higher level of developing.
-JTAG primary purpose is not to program target device, but to debug it on-chip.
-We are not going to talk about debugging benefits as you can find in other articles but as key features I can mention: real time debugging with stop option at desired point, inspect and change memory contents during program flow, program stepping and so on.
+Jtag pushes the developer to a higher level of development.
+JTAG’s primary purpose is not to program the target device, but to debug it on-chip.
+We are not going to talk about debugging benefits as you can find in other articles, but as critical features, I can mention: real-time debugging with stop option at the desired point, inspect and change memory contents during program flow, program stepping, and so on.

-JTAG adapter is interfaced using 4 wires to MCU test access port.
+JTAG adapter is interfaced using 4 wires to the MCU test access port.
 This adapter has been discontinued due to newer adapter arrival(JTAG MKII).
-There are third party clones available ones you can build by yourself.
+There are third-party jtag clones available, ones you can build by yourself.

 JTAG MKII

-Adapter has larger device support because of debugwire protocol which allows to debug target through one pin(Reset).
-JTAG MKII adapter can be connected to host computer via USB or RS232 cable.
-Adapter also can program through ISP interface.
-In my opinion this is the most flexible tool compared to above, but price may not encourage to purchase one ~ 300$ - I wander is there any clones coming…
+The adapter has larger device support because of debugging wire protocol, which allows debugging target through one pin(Reset).
+JTAG MKII adapter can be connected to the host computer via USB or RS232 cable.
+The adapter also can program through the ISP interface.
+In my opinion, this is the most flexible tool compared to above, but the price may not encourage me to purchase one ~ 300$ – I wonder if there any clones coming…

 Leave a Reply